 Changes from 8 June 2015 in GB to the paper counterpart of driving licences do not affect driving licences issued by DVA in NI.
 NI licences still require both the plastic photocard and paper counterpart.

 What happens next?

-Approximately two months before your 70th birthday - and every three years thereafter - DVA will send you a DL1R: ‘application for renewal of a driving licence'.
+Approximately two months before the expiry of your current licence DVA will send you a DL1R: ‘application for renewal of a driving licence'.
 You’ll need to: